sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 !!
 The problems are also structural, and vary depending on the size, resources, etc. of the institution as well... transition to next section

-!! make it clearer that the hacker spirit is not a *bad* thing but another *design constraint* and that we should actually avoid the paternalistic approach that says there's a "right way" to do science, and instead honor, learn from, and support the diversity of our approaches.

 ## The Ivies, Consortia, and "Most of Us"

 The initial picture I painted of the state of Systems Neuroscience describes what I, in my limited exposure to the broader field, think might be typical for "most of us."
 There are admirable efforts to standardize on tools and realize "meso-scale collaboration" {% cite mainenBetterWayCrack2016 %}, and even for those that are not the experience of infrastructure can vary dramatically by institution.
-To draw contrast, I'll consider the case of core facilities at well-funded institutions and a few existing collaborations.
-My intention is not to denigrate anyone's hard work, but to learn from it.
+To investigate the constraints and circumstances of infrastructure development, we can examine the different domains of contact researchers have with organized digital technology.

 ### Institutional Core Facilities